-“Some of them don’t feel the urgency or believe they need to get their degrees before they begin the job search,” explains Maia Young, associate dean of undergraduate programs at UC-Irvine’s Merage School of Business.
+“Some [students] don’t feel urgency to have a job at graduation, or they believe they need the degree before they begin the job search,” explains Maia Young, associate dean of undergraduate programs at UC-Irvine’s Merage School of Business.
 She adds that the school is considering everything from assigning alumni mentors to students, creating a career advising platform and a “passport program” that would give stamps to students who attend career events and lead to an extra cord at graduation.

 The best performing undergraduate programs generally have these features already in place.
 No school, however, beats UT-Austin in having a pro-active career services office that gets students into jobs quickly.
 While many schools merely put you in touch with career services department, one of the first classes business undergrads get at McCombs are taught by a career coaching professional who will discuss employer trends and examine what skills are in demand.
 Students are immediately guided through the process of developing a resume, learning out to write cover letters, networking, learning the ropes of job interviews by doing mock sessions with coaches.

 The school puts an unusual twist on its coaching efforts, pairing students with career coaches who are assigned students on the basis of their majors.
 So each coach has more industry and discipline-specific knowledge when they meet one-on-one with students to discuss options and polish job search and interview strategies.
 McCombs also boasts an additional peer coaching program to gain guidance with internships, career paths, and recruiting with a student who has already been there and done that.

 STUDENTS ARE REQUIRED TO HAVE INTERNSHIPS AT MCCOMBS